AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IStatistic/README.md

 IStatistic Interface
 ====================
-AutomationML 2.1 APIThis service interface is used to get statistic data from a CAEX document.
+This service interface is used to get statistic data from a CAEX document.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)